-Last year This year Response Comment/Legal Basis Response Comment/Legal Basis (a) Creditors entitled to vote on the reorganization plan are divided into classes according to their respective rights Yes Sections 90/58(2) and 90/46 of the Bankruptcy Act prescribe that the secured creditors are to be put into separate groups and are to be distinguished from unsecured creditors.
+Last Year This year

+Response Comment/Legal Basis Response Comment/Legal Basis

+(a) Creditors entitled to Yes Sections 90/58(2) and -Click to Select-

+vote on the reorganization 90/46 of the Bankruptcy

+plan are divided into Act prescribe that the

+classes according to their secured creditors are to be

+respective rights put into separate groups

+and are to be

+distinguished from

+unsecured creditors.

 SECTION 90/42 bis.
-The classification of creditors to vote the reorganization plan under Section 90/42(3)(b) shall be done as follows: (1) Each secured creditor having a secured debt of not less than fifteen percent (15%) of the total indebtedness for which a claim for repayment may be filed in the business -Click to Sel

-۱ ۱
+The

+classification of creditors

+to vote the reorganization

+plan under Section

+90/42(3)(b) shall be done

+as follows: (1) Each

+secured creditor having a

+secured debt of not less

+than fifteen percent (15%)

+of the total indebtedness

+for which a claim for

+repayment may be filed in

+the business

 reorganization shall each

 be classed as a group, (2)

 secured creditors not

 classified under (1) shall

 be classed as a group, (3)

 unsecured creditors may

 be classified in several

 groups, where unsecured

 creditors whose claims or

 interests are identical or

 similar in material aspects

 are in the same group, (4)

 creditors under Section

 130 bis shall comprise one

 group.

-(b) Each class of creditors Yes Section 90/46 of the -Click to Sel
+(b) Each class of creditors Yes Section 90/46 of the -Click to Select-

 votes separately Bankruptcy Act states that

 that resolution approving

 the plan must be a special

 resolution by the resolution

 approving the plan must

 be a special resolution by

 the creditors' meetings of

 each and every group of

 creditors.

-(c) Creditors of the same Yes Under section 90/42 ter -Click to Sel
+(c) Creditors of the same Yes Under section 90/42 ter -Click to Select-

 class receive the same SECTION 90/42 ter.

 treatment under the The rights of the

 reorganization plan creditors within the same

 group must be performed

 equally among such

 creditors, except where a

 disadvantaged creditor in

 a group has given its

 written consent.